-“At St. Joseph’s Catholic Primary School, we believe that the teaching of Relationships & Sex Education is an important aspect of the National Curriculum that needs to be delivered to pupils sensitively and at an age appropriate level.”
+“At St. Joseph’s Catholic Primary School, we believe that the teaching of Personal, Social, Health & Economic Education and Relationships & Sex Education is an important aspect of the National Curriculum that needs to be delivered to pupils sensitively and at an age appropriate level.”

-Relationships, Sex and Health Education is lifelong learning about physical, moral and emotional development.
-It is designed to equip children with knowledge to make informed decisions about their wellbeing, health and relationships as well as preparing them for a successful adult life.
+Personal, Social, Health and Economic Education (PSHE) and Relationships, Sex and Health Education (RSE) encompass lifelong learning about physical, moral and emotional development.
+Our curriculum is designed to equip children with the knowledge to make informed decisions about their well-being, health and relationships as well as prepare them for successful adult life.

 Our intention is that when children leave St. Joseph’s, they will do so with the knowledge, understanding and emotions to be able to play an active, positive and successful role in today’s diverse society.
-Any teaching about love and sexual relationships at our school is deeply rooted in the Catholic Church’s teaching about what it means to be truly human in Christ, to live well in relationships with others and be presented within a positive framework of Christian virtues.
+Any teaching about building positive relationships, acting safely and understanding the wider world is deeply rooted in the Catholic Church’s teaching about what it means to be truly human in Christ, to live well in relationships with others and to be presented within a positive framework of Christian virtues.

 - Acknowledge, respect and value the moral teachings of the Catholic Church.